What are the degrees of murder?

 The second factor is simply the context of the murder.
 How did the murder occur?
-Other states will charge a defendant for first degree murder if more than one person was killed during the same episode or it the victim was under or over a certain age and particularly vulnerable.
+Other states will charge a defendant for first-degree murder if more than one person was killed during the same episode or if the victim was under or over a certain age and particularly vulnerable.
 Others enhance the murder degree if it was combined with another felony like sexual assault or robbery.

 The third factor is how the murder was committed.
-Some states consider killings committed in specific fashion to be first-degree murder.
-Although these vary by state, they can include killing by poison, by lying in wait, and by torture.
+Some states consider killings committed in a specific fashion to be first-degree murder.
+Although these vary by state, they can include killing by poison, lying in wait, and torture.
 States may also presume malice if the killing is done with a deadly weapon.
-A person convicted with 1st degree murder sentence will face up to 25 years-to-life in prison and must serve at least 25 years before being eligible for parole.
+A person convicted with a 1stdegree murder sentence will face up to 25 years-to-life in prison and must serve at least 25 years before being eligible for parole.